tomcam/download-open-jdk-12-macos/README.md

-# How to download Open JDK 13 for MacOS
+# How to download Open JDK 13 for MacOS and run a "hello world" program

+I'm not a Java developer but I was given a utility and needed fix a bug in it.
+Here's how to get Open JDK working on your Mac in just a few minutes, because Java SE may no longer be free for you.

 Oracle [changed its license terms for Java](https://www.oracle.com/technetwork/java/javase/overview/oracle-jdk-faqs.html) in April 2019 and it seems that restrictions on commercial use have increased.
-It seems like the standard Java distribution requires payment now if you're a developer.
+It seems like the standard Java distribution may require payment now if you're a developer.
 I'm not totally sure, but I decided to download and install
 [OpenJDK 13](https://openjdk.java.net), which is still free, on my MacOS machine.
 The Oracle instructions don't seem to cover MacOS, so here's my method.

-I only need to run Java programs.
-I'm not a Java developer so let me know if anything here is wrong.

 ## Go to openjdk.java.net and download the MacOS version